coding-panda/panda-pods-repeater-field/README.txt

 = 1.3.3 - 29th October 2018 =
 * debug: somehow pods->delete() didn't work, use $wpdb query for now

+= 1.3.4 - 03rd November 2018 =
+* debug: fixed the problem for pods->delete()
+* add: now Admin Table Columns can be used for labels

 == Upgrade Notice ==

 = 1.0.6 =